wheelybird/luminary/docs/README.md

 1. Add your configuration to `www/includes/config_registry.inc.php`
 2. Run the generator script (see above)
+3. Review the updated `configuration.md`
+4. If adding complex features, update `configuration-guide.md` with detailed examples and instructions
-3. Commit both the registry changes and updated documentation
+5. Commit both the registry changes and updated documentation

 ## Viewing Current Configuration